 A braking technique that allows energy recovery by making a current flow back to the power source when an electric motor decreases its speed.

 In measuring systems, the smallest change of the measured quantity that can be detected by the measuring system.
 In practice, for digital sensors it is the least significant bit (LSB).
-If the noise of the sensor is larger than the LSB: it is defined as 3 times the rms noise (= sigma).
-This quantity os often expressed in bit.
-In this case one least significant bit represents an interval of 6 sigma (+/-3 sigma) and we often talk about "effective resolution"
+If the noise of the sensor is greater than the LSB, it is defined as 3 times the rms noise, represented by σ (sigma).
+This quantity is often expressed in bits.
+For MPS MagAlpha angle sensors, one LSB represents an interval of 6 σ (±3 σ).

 A type of converter that uses self-resonance to reduce switching losses.

 Rotations per minute.
 A unit for rotational speed.
 1rpm = 60/2π rad/s = 1/6 deg/s.

 Serial communications standard.
 It is one of the first and is widely used.

 A two-wire serial, asynchronous, half-duplex communication protocol.
 The two wires, A and B, are driven by the communicating devices to set the differential voltage on the line.
 This protocol allows devices to connect over long distances (up to 1200m) and has good noise rejection.

 In electronics, this is usually related to the standard which must be met, such as IEC 60950.